reflectoring/reflectoring.github.io/_posts/2021-08-04-zero-downtime-deployments.md

 ![Database migration](/assets/img/posts/zero-downtime/migration.png)

 This migration can be an SQL script, some custom code, or actual people looking at the customer data one by one and making the migration manually.
-It depends on the use case, data quality and complexity of the migration task to decide the best way.
+It depends on the use case, data quality, and complexity of the migration task to decide the best way.

 <div class="notice info">
   <h4>Data Migrations with Flyway?</h4>